← Back to home

 5. Security measures

 We implement appropriate technical and organisational measures to protect personal data, including encryption in transit, row-level tenant isolation, access controls and least-privilege access, encrypted push notifications, and logging of security-relevant events.
 We review these measures as the service and risks evolve.
+Since the 2024 amendment of the PDPA, the Act's Security Principle applies to data processors directly, so these measures are a statutory obligation of ours as well as a term of this DPA.

 6. Sub-processors